MauroAbidalCarrer/diary_and_notes/objectives.md

 *Do some work on a practical,real world projects to put in my portfolio and improve my skills.*
 - kaggle
     - Child Mind Institute 2025 competition
+        -  Aggregate patches of the ToF sensors data
         -  Unify preprocessing and training/inference notebooks into a single one to avoid waiting for zip, upload, kaggle processing and downlod delays.
-        -  Use EMA of model
         -  Try to avoid overfitting by taking the best mean CV score across all folds instead of using the peak CV epoch of each folds.
-        - Aggregate patches of the ToF sensors data
         -  EDA input meta dataand model performance
             -  true seq length
             -  nan ratios